SkoolNotes/Taproot/JacksCorner/KbhISTUDIO10052020AksharandAnna.md

 ---

 # iStudio Check-In

+#flo

 * Meeting — Fridays at Lunch
 * The activity
 	* Prototypes on activities
 	* Work on web app as a side thing => share/turn in
 	* Activities not graded
+* Kids in elementary school why are bored
+	* Not summer homework
-*
+	* Addresses summer